 You can search for events indexed in scalable storage.
 By default the search is performed for the last 1 hour.
 You can change the time range in the Event Visualization interface where the search results are displayed.

-To search for events indexed in scalable storage:
+You can search for events in either of the following ways: